htso/Pedestrian_in_few_shots/README.md

 # Catch Transient Objects in a Few Shots

 This repository combines two recent deep learning algorithms to do something cool.
 It shows how to learn transient objects like pedestrian in real time video from a self-driving car.
-It brings together Deep SORT[1][3], an object segmentation and tracking alogirhtm with the few-shot Neural Statistician[2][4] to create a generator for pedestrian clips.
+It brings together _Deep SORT_[1], an object segmentation and tracking alogirhtm with the few-shot _Neural Statistician_[2] to create a generator for pedestrian behavior.

 ## Dependencies